 There are formal occasions such as Parent Consultation Evenings where parents are involved in discussions about their child's education and targets.
-However, we have an 'open door' policy where parents are usually able to speak to a Class Teacher/Room Leader before or after school to pass on a message/ piece of information or a meeting is planned Aldenham Prep School.
-Elstree, Hertfordshire.

-where a longer discussion may be needed.
-Parents are able to telephone to arrange for a teacher to call them back or email via the school office.
+However, we have an 'open door' policy where parents are usually able to speak to a Class Teacher before or after school to pass on a message/ piece of information or a meeting is planned where a longer discussion may be needed.
+Parents can telephone to arrange for a teacher to call them back or email via the school office.
 Parents are represented on the Suggestions Committee and there is also a very active parents' association in school, Aldenham School Parents Association (ASPA).
 Parents of children with SEND are regularly involved in discussions through termly reviews of individual targets, whether they have been met and subsequent steps to be taken.